Vicks VapoRub

 Vicks VapoRub (or VapoRub) is a mentholated topical ointment, part of the Vicks brand of over-the-counter medications owned by the American consumer goods company Procter & Gamble.

 VapoRub is intended for use on the chest, back and throat for cough suppression or on muscles and joints for minor aches and pains.
 Users of VapoRub often apply it immediately before sleep.

-First sold in 1905, VapoRub was originally manufactured by the family-owned company Richardson-Vicks, Inc., based in Greensboro, North Carolina.
+First sold in 1905, VapoRub was originally manufactured by family-owned company Richardson-Vicks, Inc., based in Greensboro, North Carolina.
 Richardson-Vicks was sold to Procter & Gamble in 1985 and is now known as Vicks.
 VapoRub is also manufactured and packaged in India and Mexico.
 In German-speaking countries (apart from Switzerland), it is sold under the name Wick VapoRub to avoid brand blundering, as the German-language pronunciation of the written name "Vick(s)" would be homophonous with a German word usually considered profane.
 VapoRub continues to be Vicks's flagship product internationally, and the Vicks brand name is often used synonymously with the VapoRub product.